-ATH-208 Intercollegiate Basketball-Women

-1.0 Units/5.0 hours LAB.
+ATH-212 Intercollegiate Football 2.0 Units/10.0 hours LAB

-This course covers the skill fundamentals, game strategies, rules, regulations and conditioning appropriate to basketball for the purpose of participation in all scheduled events.
+This course covers the skill fundamentals, game strategies, rules, regulations, and conditioning appropriate to football for the purpose of participation in all scheduled events.
 Competing in intercollegiate athletics may be limited to those who possess the necessary physical skills.
 The passing of a medical examination is necessary for participation.
 All intercollegiate sports entail practice at the designated time and place; and meet for a minimum of ten hours per week.
-May be taken for a maximum of 4 enrollments.
+May be taken for a maximum of 2 enrollments.